 So what should you be looking for when purchasing a diamond?
 Of course, everyone would love to only buy purely flawless diamonds, but the price can be so astronomically high that it’s prohibitive.

-On the other hand, SI grades are much cheaper and are sometimes eye-clean.
-If you’re doing your shopping with a store that has a large inventory, the chances of you finding a beautiful SI diamond that sparkles is high.
+On the other hand, SI grades are much cheaper and are in most cases eye-clean.
+If you’re doing your shopping with a store that has a large inventory like JamesAllen or Blue Nile, the chances of you finding a beautiful SI diamond that sparkles is high and almost guaranteed.